 Rapunzel Hair: Rose named her that because of her hair.
 She originally let it grow to hide the Slave Brand on the nape of her neck.

 Suddenly Always Knew That: Played With.
 The situations she is placed in progressively make her realize things she could do before losing her memories (see The Ace above), but without regaining said memories.
 At least until she meets with Hsiao-Lan in Chiba.
+It's downplayed in the manga though, since she regains her memories much earlier.

 Team Mom: Kind of, especially towards Oliver.
 She is pretty much the only person he actually listens to outside of Wayne; even more so than Wayne in a way.
 They have a strange dynamic where she would often talk to him like a teacher to her pupil or a mother to her child, with him listening obediently.